golemfactory/golem-js-eth-warsaw-workshop/slides/deck.md

 mkdir golem-workshop && cd golem-workshop

 # Create a new project, use `js-node` for plain JS
-golem sdk new learn-golem -t ts-node
+golem sdk new learn-golem -t ts-node -y

 # Build it
 cd learn-golem && npm run build